edoardopasolli/16s_nanopore/README.md

-# Long‑read Amplicon Preprocessing & Mapping Pipeline
-**(Cutadapt → FastQC → Minimap2 → Samtools)**
+# Full-length 16S rRNA preprocessing and mapping pipeline

-This repository provides a reproducible workflow to preprocess long‑read amplicon data (demultiplexing and multi‑step adapter/primer trimming), run QC, and map reads to a reference database to extract primary alignments.
+This repository provides a reproducible workflow to preprocess full-length 16s rRNA nanopore sequencing (demultiplexing and adapter/primer trimming), run QC, and map reads to a reference database to extract primary alignments.

 > **Highlights**
 > - Demultiplex with barcode FASTA
-> - Multi‑step 5’ trimming (barcodes/primers) with reverse‑complement matching
+> - Multi‑step 5' trimming (barcodes/primers) with reverse‑complement matching
 > - Length & quality trimming
 > - QC with FastQC
-> - Mapping with minimap2 (`map-ont`) and primary-alignment extraction with samtools
+> - Mapping with minimap2 ('map-ont') and primary-alignment extraction with samtools

 ---